JuliaPackageMirrors/URLParse.jl/README.md

 *   **hostname(u::URLComponents)** : Extracts hostname from the netloc field.
 Returns a string if present or nothing otherwise.
 *   **port(u::URLComponents)** : Extracts port from the netloc field.
 Returns an int if present or nothing otherwise.

 There is an internal cache of URLComponents maintained as an optimization for repeated use of same URL string.
+Therefore, the URLComponents instance returned from urlparse must not be modified.
+A copy may be created to be modified instrad.

 APIs